dojo/docs/developer/github.rst

 Then, retrieve the Pull Request, squashing it into a single atomic changeset::

-  $ git pull --squash --no-commit git://github.com/username/dojo.git t12345
+  $ git pull --no-rebase --squash --no-commit git://github.com/username/dojo.git t12345

 The changes from the pull request will be pulled into your working directory, staged to be committed.
 You can now review the changes and do whatever testing and fix-ups are necessary before committing.